bagustris/sinemodel/README.md

 ![](demo_sinemodel_04.png)

-Modified resynthesis[]{#6}
+Modified resynthesis
 --------------------------

-Now that we have the signal separate into harmonic and noisy parts, we can try modifying them prior to resynthesis.
+Now that we have the signal separated into harmonic and noisy parts, we can try modifying them prior to resynthesis.
 For instance, we could slow down the sound by some factor simply by increasing the hop size used in resynthesis.
 For the noisy part, we could model it with noise-excited